-Panhellenic sororities at Lehigh participate in deferred Formal Recruitment, which mean that Recruitment takes place in the beginning of the spring semester.
-Registration is online.
+Panhellenic sororities at Lehigh participate in deferred Formal Recruitment, which means that Recruitment takes place a week before the beginning of the spring semester.
+Registration begins during the fall semester online.
 We recommend that you join a sorority when it is most comfortable for you.
-Most women who participate in formal Recruitment are first-year students, but sophomores and even juniors are encouraged to consider joining a sorority.
+Most women who participate in Formal Recruitment are first-year students, but sophomores, juniors, and transfer students are more than encouraged to consider joining a sorority.

 2. When will I get more information about sororities?